Save Design - Getting Started Guide

 .

-This “data definition” step allows Save Design to automatically generate appropriate save APIs.
+This “data definition” allows Save Design to automatically generate save APIs.

 ---|---|

-For attribute usage details and structure, see section “2.
-Attributes” in the Script Reference.
+For details on attribute usage and structures, see Section 2.
+Attributes in the Script Reference.

 public class Player